 Herein lies the secret of the parable.
 Many who read this parable of Jesus might focus upon the people actually working in the vineyard - and the fact that some worked all day and others worked for a few hours.

 But the key to the parable is actually the relationship between the vineyard owner and each laborer:

 "Why have you been standing here all day long doing nothing?"

 "You also go and work in my vineyard."
 The vineyard owner is showing his mercy on the workers.
 He is recognizing their plight of not having any work - and thus money.
 They had the same needs the first group had, in that they needed to earn a living.
-So the vineyard owner’s focus was upon what their need, not how much they will work.
+So the vineyard owner’s focus was on what they need, not how much they will work.

-In the same way, some sectarian institution members might think, ‘if I am good and go to church every Sunday, I will certainly go to heaven.’
-So while they are going to church every Sunday, they are feeling like they are racking up the church hours - qualifying for their entrance into the spiritual world.
+In the same way, some sectarian teachers might teach, ‘if you are good and go to church every Sunday, you will certainly go to heaven.’
+So while their followers are going to church every Sunday, they are feeling like they are racking up the church hours - qualifying for their entrance into the spiritual world.

 Meanwhile, a humble person who never went to church looks up to the sky one day, falls to his knees and says, in a humble and sincere prayer to God: “Oh compassionate God, I have no qualifications.
 I have sinned.
 I have nothing more to achieve.
 I simply want to come to love and serve You.
 Please help me.”